Blacklisted For Building Trump's Wall? California Considers It

 Democrats at the state level are getting increasingly elaborate in their efforts to oppose President Trump at every turn.
 You might even say they're trolling him.

-And nowhere is that more evident than in several blue-state efforts to hinder or outright block the president's long-promised southern border all.
+And nowhere is that more evident than in several blue-state efforts to hinder or outright block the president's long-promised southern border wall.

 In California, for example, state lawmakers are debating whether to blacklist contractors who help build the president's proposed border wall.